Forget Topgolf and glow golf.

 Thunderbird Golf Club

-Comment: From reading the reviews on Golf Advisor, many parents and grandparents have taught young golfers the game on this nine holer of 1,074 yards in Kanata, Ont., near Ottawa.
+Comment: From reading the reviews from our community, many parents and grandparents have taught young golfers the game on this nine holer of 1,074 yards in Kanata, Ont., near Ottawa.

 The Lakes at Vidanta Nuevo Vallarta